robohorse/PagerBullet/README.md

 #Customization
 <b>Text indicator</b>

-This library can show donts or text indicator, when ViewPager contains a lot of pages.
+This library can show dots or text indicator, when ViewPager contains a lot of pages.
 You can set limit of pages, when you want to show text indicator (default value is 20).

 Just add